Timendus/chipcode/octopus2/README.md

 #### Labels

 Octopus will, by default, generate labels for the sprites included from an image.
-Assuming the horse image below is 24x16 pixels, the following labels will be generated, which relate to the X and Y position of the sprite within the
+Assuming the `horse.jpg` image is still 24x16 pixels, the following labels will be generated, which relate to the X and Y positions of the sprites within the image:
-image:

 ```octo
 :include "horse.jpg"
 ```

-- `clock-0-0`
+- `horse-0-0`
-- `clock-1-0`
+- `horse-1-0`
-- `clock-2-0`
+- `horse-2-0`
-- `clock-0-1`
+- `horse-0-1`
-- `clock-1-1`
+- `horse-1-1`
-- `clock-2-1`
+- `horse-2-1`

-So in this example, `clock-2-0` is the top-rightmost 8x8 sprite.
+So in this example, `horse-2-0` is the top-rightmost 8x8 sprite.

 Using more colours will predictably produce more planes and more data.
 Labels are provided for each plane.